sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ## Benchmark of FTlib AllReduce

-We benchmarked FTlib AllReduce with ElasticDL on three Kubernetes clusters:
+We benchmark FTlib AllReduce with ElasticDL on three Kubernetes clusters:

 1. a Minikube cluster,
 2. an on-premise CPU cluster managed by the tailored Kubernetes system, and